prosperousZ/6961Project/README.md

 For the channel model, we have h = 4x16 matrix, our method uses the function that does not consider the CP at all, which means we remove the CP during the channel <br>

+Currently, we done part 1 of the project, the CP-OFDM and ZP-OFDM.